Geology of Afghanistan

-Stratigraphy & geologic history
+Stratigraphy and geologic history

+Precambrian (4540–539 million years ago)

 Afghanistan is underlain by Precambrian metamorphic rocks, which form high regions in the center of the country and in the Hindu Kush.
-The Central Afghan Swell, Stretching from the Sabzak Pass near Herat in the west to the Little Pamir in the northeast is the northernmost structural high, encompassing metamorphic rocks.
+The Central Afghan Swell, stretching from the Sabzak Pass near Herat in the west to the Little Pamir in the northeast, is the northernmost structural high, encompassing metamorphic rocks.
 The swell is connected to the Hindu Kush by Precambrian rocks in Koh-i-Baba.
 The Shahrestan swell between Kabul and Malestan follows a northeast trend, but also extends to the southwest as the Malestan swell.
 Precambrian rocks outcrop locally west of Jalalabad, close to Kabul and Khost, and are likely present in the Safed Koh Range.
-Near Kabul, potassium-argon dating indicates that the rocks formed between 938 and 44 million years ago in the Paleozoic era.
+The Precambrian rocks of Afghanistan include phyllite, greenschist, garnet-mica schist, and partially-melted gneiss that experienced anatexis.
+Near Kabul, schists (938 million years old) have been found, associated with much younger gneisses (644 million years old).
 In general, the Precambrian rocks in the Hindu Kush and Safed Koh Range are poorly studied.
-The Precambrian rocks of Afghanistan include phyllite, greenschist, garnet-mica schist and partially melted gneiss that experienced anataxis.